jbcodeforce/db-play/docs/index.md

 !!!- "info"
     - Updated 8/20/2022 - postgres content
-    - Update 11/2024
+    - Updated 06/2025 - Puzzles and Postgresql on k8s

-This repository supports simple studies for database playground (SQL, JPA) using technologies like db2, postgresql or mysql.
+This repository supports simple studies for database playground (SQL, JPA) using technologies like db2, postgresql. duckdb.
 It is completed by study of some change data capture to move data from database to kafka topic.

 ## SQL basics